Hamas to release six Israeli captives, hand over four bodies this week

 “Hamas said they are doing this because they want the second phase to take place.
 The Israelis have been asking for this for about a week now, saying they want the bodies of some captives to be released sooner than the end of phase one,” she said.

-Salhut noted that the bodies of members of the Bibas family were expected to be handed over on Thursday.
+Al-Hayya said that the bodies of members of the Bibas family would be among those handed over on Thursday.
 In November 2023, Hamas announced the family was killed in an Israeli air strike.

 Husband and father Yarden Bibas was released last month as part of phase one of the ceasefire deal.

+There was no immediate comment from Israel regarding the identity of the deceased captives.

 “The Israeli military had said they had great concerns over the fate of the mother and her two children, but did not confirm whether they were killed.
-Hamas now confirms they will be releasing the bodies,” Salhut added.
+Hamas now confirms they will be releasing the bodies,” Al Jazeera’s Salhut said.

 Former director general of the Israeli Foreign Ministry Alon Liel, pointed out that Hamas returning bodies of the Israeli captives to the Red Cross, “could have a devastating effect on the Israeli public.”